Top 150+ Python Interview Questions You Must Know for 2025

 _init_ is a constructor or method in Python.
 This method is used to allocate memory when a new object is created.

-Lambda is typically utilized in instances where an anonymous function is required for a short period of time.
+Lambda is typically utilized when an anonymous function is required for a short period.
 Lambda functions can be applied in two different ways:

 • Assigning Lambda functions to a variable